Plattar/plattar-ar-adapter/docs/installation/selecting-variation-multiple.md

 ```
 >Note that When changing multiple variation at the same time using the attributes, the `variation-id` or `SKU` has to be separated using a **comma without space**

-- Moving into the javascript, we'll start of by getting the tag through an id search and defining the function we made for the buttons to call on click
+- Moving into the JavaScript, we'll start of by getting the tag through an id search and defining the function we made for the buttons to call on click.
 ```javascript
 //get the embed tag through its id const embed = document.getElementById("embed");